 When you click save, the meeting information is shown on the next screen.
 You can copy it OR you can click on “copy invitation”.
 When the box opens, click copy, then paste into an email.
 Fill in the addresses, subject and any information you want to share about the meeting in the body of the email and send.

+Zoom has toll numbers available for many countries that are included with all plans.
+The dial-in numbers available are dependent on the host's audio subscription and settings.
+If a number is not listed or has asterisks (***) in place of some of the numbers, it means that number is not available on the account that you're currently logged into.
 This is important if you want to “bring in” a speaker from a Masorti seminary or congregation outside North America.

 You can set up the account so that more than one person has scheduling privileges.
 As it won’t apply to most of you we are including the link only: https://support.zoom.us/hc/en-us/articles/201362803 This is especially relevant if you are using the synagogue’s Zoom account.